Pimlotb/Pimlotb/README.md

 - 👋 Hi, I’m @Pimlotb
 - 👀 I’m interested in Cloud Automation
 - 🌱 I’m currently learning NAPALM
-- 💞️ I’m looking to collaborate on life
+- 💞️ I’m looking to collaborate on Network Automation
-- 📫 How to reach me linkedin
+- 📫 How to reach me linkedin - www.linkedin.com/in/pimlotb

 <!---
 Pimlotb/Pimlotb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.